knowledge-learning/ehealthkd-2019/docs/pages/index.md

 We also want to congratulate and thank all participants for their efforts in building very complex and interesting solutions to the eHealth-KD problem.
 Several solutions rank very close to the top score in all scenarios, which is an evidence of the high quality of all submissions.

+> **NOTE**: Official team names and systems will be updated as they become available.
+Fill in this form to update your info: https://forms.gle/GyVF7SYKzDJuCHT27

 ### Scenario 1

 No. | Team | F1 | Precision | Recall | System